synapse-gateway/synapse-builder/README.md

 2. After running the above command, you will be prompted to input information for establishing a root user for the Gateway Manager
     - By default, the root user will have admin privileges and be able to create and manage users when your gateway is deployed (via AWS Copilot)
     - In development, only the root account can be used for configuring and monitoring your GraphQL gateway
-3. Once the repository has been set up on your local environment, start up MongoDB with following command: `npm run mongo`
+3. Once the repository has been set up on your local environment, start up Synapse with following command: `synapse up`
-    - This will run MongoDB on your local environment (via Docker container) and be used during development
+    - This will run the Synapse architecture on your local machine, which includes starting up and running the Gateway Manager, the GraphQL Gateway, as well as a local instance of MongoDB
-4. After MongoDB is successfully up and running, launch the Gateway Manager with the following command: `npm run synapse-manager`
-    - You can read more about the Gateway Manager in the Gateway Manager section below
+4. If you ever need to stop or tear down Synapse, use the command `synapse down`

 ## Basic Usage